 How does single-serve pour-over coffee differ from regular instant?
 Instead of getting your coffee drink from dissolved coffee powder, which is essentially coffee that has already been brewed and then freeze- or spray-dried to create granules or powder, you extract it from the grounds that you just brewed yourself.
 There are so many flavors present in coffee that are volatile and compromised during the drying process.
 This is the primary reason why the discriminating coffee drinker prefers single-serve pour-over to instant.

 Of course, gradually pouring hot water over coffee grounds and letting the resulting drink slowly trickle into a cup is not quite as quick or convenient as dumping coffee powder into a cup, adding hot water, and stirring, but many coffee lovers deem the difference in flavor worth the little extra effort and time that go into the pour-over process.

-I personally prefer bringing Single-serve pour-over compared to instant coffee when traveling or camping.
-Please see here for more information about Single-Serve Pour-Over
+I personally prefer bringing single-serve pour-over coffee compared to instant coffee when traveling or camping.
+Please see here for more information about single-serve pour-over.

 Nescafé’s Continued Relevance

 There’s a wide world of coffee drinkers out there.
-Many may be cottoning to a more involved coffee-drinking experience; however, a good percentage of them still enjoy the indubitable caffeine kick and convenience of a far simpler instant product.
+Many may be switching to a more involved coffee-drinking experience; however, a good percentage of them still enjoy the indubitable caffeine kick and convenience of a far simpler instant product.
 There’s room in the market for both.
-Nescafé may have had its share of the coffee market whittled, but its portion remains significant.
+Nescafé may have had its share of the coffee market whittled down, but its portion remains significant.